-As lawyers, we are required to meet with our clients and take their instructions in order to help them complete the particular legal task(s) they are planning.
-Sometimes when we do this, we need to take a little extra time to consider our client’s legal or mental capacity to make decisions.
+As lawyers, we are required to meet with you and take your instructions in order to help you complete the particular legal task you are planning.
+Sometimes when we do this, we need to take a little extra time to consider your mental capacity to make decisions.

 - understands the decision they are having to make

 - can discuss with us the possible options available to them in a way that shows they appreciate the risk and or benefit of those options